 MFF’s work on training and education is geared towards informing, making aware, and empowering individuals and institutions on safety and gender equity.

+With all our stakeholders, we train and educate them on gender equality, their rights and responsibilities towards gender equality, sexual harassment, and gender-based violence.
 With formal and informal workers, we encourage them to demand accountability from their workplaces and employers and give space to their voice, enabling their agency to influence change.

 With adolescents and students, we work on their personal responsibility to change themselves and influence their peers.
 We also work on strategies for collaborative action towards institutional accountability, so that they can become leaders of change in their own communities.
+With institutions and authorities, we hold them accountable by creating a bottom-up demand for change and training them to enact this change.

 MFF’s work towards the design and implementation of effective policies, institutional practices, and laws starts by demanding accountability from institutions and governments to institute safe learning and working spaces for all.
 MFF also works to strengthen government and institutional capacity in this regard, so that they can enable the creation of such safe spaces.